|About this course:|

 As web technologies have entered the mainstream of IT development a wide range of applications in sectors such as marketing, selling, purchasing, banking and publishing have been deployed, positioning the Web in the relationship between providers and users.

-This course starts with a focus on the foundations of web applications, including protocols, standards and content handling.
+This module starts with a focus on the foundations of web applications, including protocols, standards and content handling.
 It builds on these by exploring application architectures, components and alternative application designs before considering how applications and content can be made more dynamic and mobile.

 Block 1 Foundations of web technology: this block covers the basic technologies on which the Web is founded.
 Aspects covered include: historic development of the Web; 'architecture' and basic client server architecture; protocols such as HTTP; content markup (HTML, XHTML, CSS, XML) and issues of accessibility and usability; standards and standardisation organisations (W3C, Internet working group); and security (firewalls, HTTPS, certificates).